apigee/api-platform-samples/sample-proxies/streaming/README.md

 http://apigee.com/docs/enterprise/content/endpoint-properties-reference

-In this sample proxy, you can see these settings in /proxies/default.xml and /targets/default.xml.
+In this sample API proxy, you can see these settings in '/proxies/default.xml' and '/targets/default.xml'.

 # Configure